chef/chef-server/docs-chef-io/content/server/upgrade_server_ha_v2.md

 #### Check for Index Health

-All indexes should be green from a frontend server.
-There should be no other indexes present than the one named "chef", and definitely no non-green indexes.
-The command should have a return code of 1.
-Investigate by removing the grep otherwise.
+Only "chef" indexes should be present, and all indexes should have a green health status.
+The following command should have a return code of 1:

 ```bash
 curl -s -S "localhost:9200/_cat/indices?h=health,status,index" | grep -v '^green'